© Zak Keith, 2010 (updated: Jan 2013 and Jan 2018)

 - Racism unawares?
 While many Swedes may decry racism, in social interactions, they frequently categorize people as types rather than individuals; they think of nationality, ethnicity and culture as inseparable concepts.
 Ignorance is rife in Sweden.
 African Americans get asked repeatedly where they are really from because “USA” is not an acceptable answer and “Africa” is what Swedes are fishing for.
 The bull-in-a-china-shop reasoning goes that since “we should all be proud of our true heritage,” black Americans shouldn’t be ashamed of their origins—never mind about being socially inept and ignoring the fact that their ancestry may be a sensitive issue and impossible to trace due to the horrendous effects of the slave trade.
 NOTE: Caucasian Americans do not get interrogated in this manner, because Swedes evidently subscribe, albeit unawares, to the Manifest Destiny of Whites. (see Typical conversations with ignorant Swedes)

-Man-hating is not limited to Schyman.
+“Men are guilty by default” is not just limited to Schyman.

 My use of the phrase, “across the political spectrum” and the term “Middle Ages” in the above article was apt.